top of page

 This project isn't just about sharing our knowledge of abalone population dynamics in Sitka Sound...

-This project aims to
+This project aimed to

 > Pair local and Indigenous knowledge with quantitative information on abalone & sea otter populations & harvest to understand key trends of current, historical, and future abalone populations